J-Hoskin/CJ4-Extended/README.md

 **Free and no signup**

+Most of these resources are PDFs.
+To convert to PNGs, a tool such as [pdf2png](https://pdf2png.com/) can be used.
 - Australia: [Air Services Australia](https://www.airservicesaustralia.com/aip/current/dap/AeroProcChartsTOC.htm) - Very high quality
 - USA: [FAA](https://www.faa.gov/airports/runway_safety/diagrams/), [SkyVector](https://skyvector.com/)
 - Germany [Vatsim Germany](https://vatsim-germany.org/pilots/aerodromes) - Other Vatsim communities have charts too